Non-Domestic Water and Sewerage Charges

 Why is NI Water introducing new tariffs at this time?

-Measured customer bills will rise by 12.7%, while unmeasured and trade effluent bills will rise by 13.7% and 15.5% respectively.
-This compares favourably with other utilities across Gas and Electricity sectors.
+Measured customer bills will rise by 4.1%, while unmeasured and trade effluent bills will rise by 5.3% and 6.8% respectively.

-NI Water is mindful of the impact of price rises, it is therefore important that customers who may need extra help with their bill communicate with us as soon as possible.
-Our billing team will be on hand to offer guidance, including payment breaks or longer repayment plans
+NI Water is mindful of the impact of price rises and it is therefore important that customers who may need extra help with their bill communicate with us as soon as possible.
+Our billing team will be on hand to offer guidance, including payment breaks or longer repayment plans.

-We have enhanced our online self-service portal with a smarter navigation to help provide a better experience when paying a bill, managing account(s), or viewing water consumption details
+Customers can access our online self-service portal when paying a bill, managing account(s), or viewing water consumption details.

 I am no longer responsible for the property.
 What do I do?